How can a business intelligence and analytics body prove its legitimacy to the world?

 To make reinvention possible, companies must supplement their traditional approaches with a parallel strategy process that brings the edges of the market and the edges of the organization to the center.
 In this “edge-centric” approach, strategy making becomes a permanent activity without permanent structures or processes.
 An edge-centric strategy allows companies to continually scan the periphery of the market for untapped customer needs or unsolved problems.

-Lots of organizations still consider the analytics team and business/end user team as two different teams.
+Lots of organizations still consider the analytics consulting team and business/end user team as two different teams.
 When this is the case, there is enough a gap created for either team to not trust the other.
 Trust (purely in this context) comes when both teams have enough skin in the game.
 While it is difficult to create “people” who can master both the business side and the analytics side, an easier path would be to create an environment within our organization to promote it.
 We all know the reasons why exchange programs are common in the academic world.
 It presents a multitude of opportunities for the learner.
 Why can’t we have an exchange program between our analytics teams and our business teams?
 I’ll leave you with this thought.